Sports Coach Logo Sports Coach Training Principles Fitness Components

 How to Start Working Out Again After an Injury

-Nurse Susan provides an overview of getting back in physical shape following an injury.
+Nurse Susan provides an overview of returning to physical shape following an injury.

-Whether you are out of commission for a couple of weeks or months, it is frustrating to be sidelined because of an injury.
-If you have finally gotten the okay from your doctor to start working out again, it is tempting to jump straight back into your old routine.
+Whether you are out of commission for weeks or months, it is frustrating to be sidelined because of an injury.
+If you have finally gotten the OK from your doctor to start working out again, it is tempting to jump straight back into your old routine.
 Doing that will typically do more harm than good, though.
-Instead, be sure to keep these tips in mind to make your transition back into the gym as safe and effective as possible.
+Instead, remember these tips to make your transition back into the gym as safe and effective as possible.

 Start Slow

-If you bite off more than you can chew, you will most likely end up overwhelmed both physically and mentally.
+If you bite off more than you can chew, you will most likely become physically and mentally overwhelmed.
 Your body will not appreciate going from zero to one hundred in one training session, and you might feel discouraged or defeated when you cannot handle the same training load you once could.

-Start slow, go for a short walk or jog, or do some very light weight lifting.
+Start slow, go for a short walk or jog, or do lightweight lifting.
 Remember, it took you a long time to get to where you were before your injury.
-You should not expect to get back to that level after a lengthy recovery period.
+You should not expect to return to that level after a lengthy recovery period.

 Focus on Quality Over Quantity